-3.1.8.3 CPU Clock Ratio
+3.1.7.1 CPU Clock Ratio

-This field is used to select the CPU's frequency ratio.
+This field is used to select the frequency ratio of the processor.

 The frequency ratio of some processors may have been locked by the manufacturer.
 If you are using this kind of processor, setting an extended ratio for the processor will have no effect.
 The system will instead use its factory default ratio.